-These constraints are those things unique to this feasibility study that alternatives should avoid or that may limit plan formulation, selection, or construction.
+Planning constraints and planning considerations are those things unique to this feasibility study that alternatives should avoid and consider or that may limit plan formulation, selection, or construction.
+There are no planning constraints which would impact plan formulation; however, the following items are planning considerations that were taken into account during the plan formulation.